Literature, Science and Environment at Liverpool

 Literature, Science and Environment Research Cluster

-This research grouping, affiliated with the Literature and Science Hub, includes over 10 members of staff (from the Department of English at Liverpool and beyond) and a burgeoning community of doctoral students.
-Its interests range across literary studies, from the medieval to the contemporary, and on themes such as climate change, energy narratives, artificial intelligence and mental health.
-It collaborates locally, nationally and internationally on major projects with external partners including the Royal Society, British Library and US National Library of Medicine.
+The Literature and Science Hub, led by Professor Greg Lynall and Dr Sam Solnick, brings together a range of academics from different periods and disciplines and a burgeoning community of doctoral students.
+Its interests range across literary studies, from the medieval to the contemporary, and on themes such as nature writing, energy narratives, science fiction and mental health.
+It collaborates locally, nationally and internationally on major projects with external partners including the Royal Society, British Library, the NHS, FACT Liverpool and US National Library of Medicine.

 Graduate Opportunities in Literature, Science and Environment